HackMemphis/HACKmemphis.com/CONTRIBUTING.md

 # Contribution Guidelines

-Please branch and issue pull requests to dev branch to contribute.
+Please branch and issue pull requests to the dev branch to contribute.

 ## Getting Started